-He has decades of diverse legal practice to his credit, resulting in a depth and quality of experience that younger attorneys simply cannot match.
+Stephen Joseph is a highly experienced litigation, corporate, real estate, and government relations attorney who has achieved significant media coverage for his work.
+He has decades of diverse legal practice to his credit, resulting in a depth and quality of experience that most attorneys cannot match.
 He represents large and small businesses and individuals seeking creative solutions and outstanding results.
-When appropriate he collaborates with experienced attorneys in Los Angeles and San Francisco based on the type of matter presented.
+He is a member of the California and District of Columbia bars.

 From 1980 to 1984, he was a lobbyist in Washington, D.C.
 He testified multiple times before Senate and House subcommittees.
 He was responsible for the passage of two bills regarding ocean energy as a lobbyist on behalf of Westinghouse.
 The White House threatened a veto one of the bills, but he persuaded the White House not to veto.
 He also consulted and lobbied on defense procurement and aviation matters.

-Among many other victories at the firm, he won a medical malpractice jury trial against a doctor based on lack of informed consent.
+Among many other victories while at Kline & Joseph, he won a medical malpractice jury trial against a doctor based on a lack of informed consent.
 The jury awarded $900,000.
 Informed consent cases are notoriously difficult to win!

 He moved to California in 1997, practicing in San Francisco before moving to Los Angeles.

-In California, he started and led the successful national campaign to ban trans fat.
-He sued Kraft to ban Oreo cookies because they contained trans fat, which resulted in White House intervention.
-Kraft removed trans fat from Oreos and all of its products.
-A Wall Street Journal editorial called him the "Cookie Monster."
+In California, he started and led a successful national campaign to ban trans fat.
+He sued Kraft to ban Oreo cookies because they contained trans fat.
+In response, Kraft removed trans fat from Oreos and all of its products, and many other companies did too.